dman4703/ece3058-lab2/README.md

 Make sure you add comments for the changes.
 Do NOT submit different RTL directories for the different tasks

 For guidance/issues with running Make or bash scripts to debug or generate zip files for lab submission, follow the link [here](https://github.gatech.edu/pages/ECE3058/website/resources/compiling/compiling/)

-## **Note about the Autograder[¶](https://github.gatech.edu/pages/ECE3058/website/labs/pipelined/pipelined/#note-about-the-autograder)**

-The autograder does not try to match every signal bit for bit againsta reference based on the sample waveforms we've provided.
-The autograder only checks the RF and Mem after each cycle to make sure they are storing the correct values.
-The RF and Mem are what maintains the state of the execution at any given time and completely determines correctness.
-You should therefore be trying to match the memory and RF values.

 ## **A Hint on Verilog[¶](https://github.gatech.edu/pages/ECE3058/website/labs/pipelined/pipelined/#a-hint-on-verilog)**